Last Updated on

 So, what does ConvertKit offer for each of its tiers?
 The most important one you probably want to know is the number of emails you can send per month.
 That’s unlimited.
 While it’s exciting to be able to send as many emails as you want all the time, remember it’s not a license to spam your audience.

 So what else do they include as standard?
 Well, firstly a month’s free trial.
 This is useful, in that anybody with a large number of subscribers doesn’t need to commit to an expensive plan, without a month to explore its features, and ensure their relevance to their objectives.

-Automation is included, and a subscriber management section.
+Marketing automation is included, and a subscriber management section.